 - Mental health: Like many forms of martial arts, Wing Chun has many mental health benefits.
 The first and most obvious benefit comes in the form of stress relief — the kind you get from any kind of physical activity.
 Beyond that, though, it’s a great way to remove yourself from the constant swirl of thoughts in your brain.
 When you’re using all of your energy to focus on blocking or landing a strike, your brain doesn’t have the energy to think about the negative things going on in your life.
 In this sense, Wing Chun is somewhat of a form of meditation.

-- Better speed and power: Where as lifting weights will make your muscles stronger, Wing Chun will teach you how to use your muscles to be stronger.
+- Better speed and power: Whereas lifting weights will make your muscles stronger, Wing Chun will teach you how to use your muscles to be stronger.
 Wing Chun uses proper striking techniques to provide an added boost of explosiveness and speed to your strikes, a skill that translates well into other activities.

 - Improved eye focus: Hand-eye coordination didn’t get its name by accident.
 To fully maximize your hand-eye coordination, you must train your eyes to quickly recognize and process visual cues.
-Learning blocks in Wing Chun trains your eyes to quickly process a threat and your hands to properly respond.
+Learning blocks in Wing Chun train your eyes to quickly process a threat and your hands to properly respond.

-Wing Chun’s origins may be debatable, but that doesn’t change the fact that it’s a great martial art.
+Nobody knows for sure when was Wing Chun invented, however, Wing Chun’s origins may be debatable, but that doesn’t change the fact that it’s a great martial art.
 If you’re looking to build hand-eye coordination while reducing stress and improving your mental health, give Wing Chun a try.

 To learn more about either Wing Chun history, Wing Chun benefits, or even Wing Chun in general, please do not hesitate to contact us as soon as possible.
-Better still, subscribe to use to get our 5 day video course free of charge as well as an e-book on the Ngo Dac Na system.
+Better still, subscribe to us to get our 5-day video course free of charge as well as an e-book on the Ngo Dac Na system.
 A combination that serves as an excellent introduction to Wing Chun while also providing more than enough advanced material to make things interesting even for more advanced practitioners of Wing Chun.